 And Finally, Something For The Freshers

-You’ve got a good GPA/ATAR, sat the UMAT, done the interviews and finally, got into medicine.
+You’ve got a good GPA/ATAR, sat the UCAT, done the interviews and finally, got into medicine.
 Firstly, congratulations!
 Secondly, what the hell do you do next?
 Between settling into medicine, having to navigate your way through the Hunter Building and for most of you, moving to a new foreign land called Newcastle, the first few weeks of medicine will no doubt be a haze.
-Good things UNMS is here for you.
+Good thing UNMS is here for you.
 UNMS is dedicated to ensuring freshers settle nicely into medicine and feel welcomed into the cohort.
-We do this through multiple means, mainly, by giving you a one-stop-shop of information (Introductus), a buddy to make you feel welcome (a Medtor), and an opportunity to make new friends on a weekend escape away (O’Camp).
+We do this through multiple means, mainly, by giving you a one-stop-shop of information (Introductus), a buddy to make you feel welcome and provide you with useful information and resources for the next fives years (a Medtor), and an opportunity to make new friends on a weekend escape away (O’Camp).

 We use Facebook as our means of regularly communicating with out members.
 To receive up-to-date information on UNMS’ events, initiatives and advocacy, like us our Facebook Page and/or befriend the UNMS Seahorse.